 Verify the URL Before Any Action

 After scanning, most smartphones show the URL before opening.
 This is the critical moment.
-Verify that the domain matches what is expected. "bank-secure.net" is not "banksecure.com".
+Verify that the domain matches expectations. "secure-bank.net" is not "securebank.com".
 Intentional typos are a common tactic.

-QR codes stuck on poles, bus stops without context, or stickers visibly overlaid on another code are warning signs.
-If the environment does not inspire trust, do not scan.
+QR codes pasted on poles, bus stops without context, or stickers visibly overlaid on another code are warning signs.
+If the environment does not inspire confidence, do not scan.

 Some QR code reader apps verify URLs against databases of known malicious sites.
 This extra layer automatically blocks obvious threats.

 Security updates fix vulnerabilities that malware exploits.
-An outdated smartphone is a vulnerable smartphone, regardless of QR code caution.
+An outdated smartphone is a vulnerable smartphone, regardless of QR code care.
+Understanding whether QR codes are safe to scan helps users make informed decisions.

 QR Code Security and Brand Protection

-For companies, QR code security is not just a technical matter.
+For companies, QR code security is not just a technical issue.
 It is reputation management.

-Imagine the scenario: a customer scans a code on your product's official packaging and lands on a fraudulent site.
-Even if the fault lies with criminals who tampered with the code at the point of sale, the mental association is with your brand.
+Imagine the scenario: a customer scans a code on your official product packaging and lands on a fraudulent site.
+Even if the blame lies with criminals who tampered with the code at the point of sale, the mental association is with your brand.
 Trust is destroyed.

 Incident Response Protocols